NikolaiT/IP-Address-API/README.md

 ### ASN Database

-For offline access, an **ASN Database** is provided.
+For offline access, the **ASN Database** is provided.
+The ASN database includes all assigned and allocated AS numbers by IANA and respective meta information.
 The database is updated several times per week.
-The ASN database includes all assigned AS numbers by IANA.
 For active ASN's (at least one route/prefix assigned to the AS), the database includes rich meta information.
-For example for the AS `50673`, the provided AS information would be:
+For example, the provided information for the ASN `50673` would be:

 ```JavaScript
 "50673": {